ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 **Proposal: The agenda should be managed by the central office, and consensus should be found or built around priorities.**

-As a convener and facilitator, and as the organization developing nation-wide assessments, the central office will always be the setter of the federation’s agenda.
-It will need to be the body that drives the push for evidence-based consensus around national priorities, planning next steps, and where necessarily, building partnerships outside of the federation to accomplish the federation’s agreed-upon goals.
+As a convener and facilitator, it will be the Central Office that drives the push for evidence-based consensus around national priorities, planning next steps, and where necessarily, building partnerships outside of the federation to accomplish the federation’s agreed-upon goals.

 **Proposal: The central office should be responsible for monitoring and enforcing interoperability and other SLAs on the platform.**